tabishnaqvi1311/react-sql-blog-site/README.md

 It needs: (these are features that I plan on adding somewhere in the future, but the website works just fine without them):
 - Better Authentication
 - More Frontend Features
+- Better File Uploading
+- User/Admin Page where user accounts can be managed

 ## Made Using